scopatz/nanorc/readme.md

 ## Installation

-There are three ways to install this repo.
+There are four ways to install this repo.

 ### 1. Automatic installer